 - What is a delusion?

-You can also expand on their insight as it comes to light during the discussion.
+Activity suggestions: You can expand on insights as they come to light during the discussion.
 Your students will sharpen their ability to think and process English quickly as the discussion unfolds.

-In true Joyce fashion, the descriptive nature of the short story is also an exceptional tool you can use in your lesson plan.
+How to use in class: In true Joyce fashion, the descriptive nature of the short story is an exceptional tool you can use in your lesson plan.
 For this activity, you will need to develop a short worksheet intended to kick off discussion among your student pairs.
 If developing and printing a worksheet is challenging, you can also read the questions aloud, letting your students dictate and hone their listening comprehension.

 - The short story ends with, “Gazing up into the darkness I saw myself as a creature driven and derided by vanity; and my eyes burned with anguish and anger.”
 What does vanity represent in this final sentence?

 - How do you perceive vanity in your culture?

 - Do you find that material objects represent more in your life or in the lives of your family, friends or colleagues?

 - Joyce uses many descriptive passages to convey the feel of a room, a character in the story or a specific place unique to the story.
 Is this helpful to you when reading or listening?

 - Using very descriptive passages, how would you describe the classroom?

 - How would you describe your home or office?